WulfForge/Cursor-FailSafe/README.md

 **Made with ❤️ for the Cursor community**

 *FailSafe: Making AI-assisted development more reliable, one validation at a time.*

+> All UI elements in FailSafe are built using standard VS Code extension APIs.
+There are no Cursor-specific UI elements; everything works in both VS Code and Cursor.